Hassanal Bolkiah: Early reign

 Hassanal Bolkiah made another trip to London in April 1970 in an attempt to break the stalemate in the negotiations, but the British government refused to compromise since it thought Brunei could defend itself on its own without British assistance.
 Given that the defence pact was about to expire in November 1970, he expressed significant concern about this, saying that "even if half the male population were to join the Armed Forces, Brunei would not be able to defend itself.

 With the election of the Conservative Party, Hassanal Bolkiah found new hope.
 The British government agreed to keep a limited presence of British troops in Southeast Asia, which included keeping Gurkha troops stationed in Brunei, and decided not to renounce the 1959 Agreement, which was scheduled to expire on 30 June 1970.
 This resulted in successful negotiations with Anthony Royle in November 1970.
 These negotiations led to the signing of the Brunei–British Friendship Agreement on 23 November 1971, which gave Brunei "full internal independence" and restricted the authority of the British High Commissioner to matters concerning foreign affairs.

 At the age of 25, Sultan Hassanal Bolkiah was named Inspector-General of the Royal Brunei Police Force (RBPF) and General of the RBMR on 17 July 1971.
 In an earlier statement on 14 July, he stated that this was "in accordance with long established Royal Custom in other countries."
 The commander of the RBMR, Colonel John Simpson, declared this to be a noteworthy distinction and an effort to fortify the relationship between the army and the royal family.

 A budget of B$500 million was allotted for the Third National Development Plan (RKN 3), which was enacted between 1975 and 1979.
 The following objectives were given priority in the formulation and design of the plan to maintain a high level of employment and diversify the economy through accelerated development of agriculture and industry.
 With a budget of B$2.2 billion, the RKN 4 (1980–1984) placed a strong emphasis on advancing the economic, social, and cultural well-being of the populace.
 With a budget of $B3.7 billion, the RKN 5 (1986–1990) aimed to offer the numerous services and infrastructure necessary to raise peoples' standards of living while advancing the nation's economic and social growth.

 Per Chapter 55 of the 1959 Constitution, the LegCo elected in 1970 was dissolved on 15 December 1977, with the Sultan's approval.
-He has consented to restructure and reappoint a number of the council's former members.
+He consented to restructure and reappoint a number of the council's former members.
 On 22 December 1977, a new council was formally called back to order.
 The next day, Hassanal Bolkiah dissolved the council.